 Resources and support are available for students facing academic challenges.
 The college’s academic recovery specialist is available to assist you if you are not making positive academic progress or are navigating academic warning, suspension, or dismissal.
 Through partnering with the academic recovery specialist, you will set attainable goals and have an additional support system with which to work.

 In order to remain in good academic standing, Penn State students are required to maintain a 2.0 cumulative grade-point average (GPA).
-When students fail to achieve a 2.0 GPA, they are placed in academic warning.
+When students fail to achieve a 2.0 grade-point average, they are placed in academic warning.
 If adequate progress is not made, a student can face academic suspension and dismissal.
 More information about this policy is available through the Faculty Senate.

 - complete the online self-reflection worksheet, and